On September 15, 2019, Purdue Pharma L.P. announced a preliminary agreement to settle the opioid litigation facing the Company.

 - 100% of Purdue’s assets would be transferred to this new structure.

 Injectable Nalmefene – Purdue has received FDA fast-track designation for injectable nalmefene, which has the potential to reverse overdoses from powerful synthetic opioids such as fentanyl.
+(This information discusses investigational uses of an agent in development and is not intended to convey conclusions about efficacy or safety.
+There is no guarantee that injectable nalmefene will successfully gain FDA approval.)

 Nasal naloxone – Purdue continues to support the development of a low-cost over-the-counter (OTC) naloxone nasal spray by Harm Reduction Therapeutics, Inc. which can be used to reverse the effects of opioid overdoses.
 (This information discusses investigational uses of an agent in development and is not intended to convey conclusions about efficacy or safety.
 There is no guarantee that HRT’s OTC naloxone nasal spray will successfully complete development or gain FDA approval.)